cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 tags: [code-quality, composer, devcontainer, docker, intelephense, php, php-cs-fixer, phpcs, phpcbf, rectorphp, vscode]
 enableComments: true
 ---
-# PHP development in a devcontainer with preinstalled code quality tools

 ![PHP development in a devcontainer with preinstalled code quality tools](./images/devcontainer_banner.jpg)

 Let's imagine one of the following situations: